 What credentials must be submitted to properly file an application?

 A completed application packet for first-time freshmen must include an official high school transcript; official standardized test scores (SAT or ACT) Only SAT scores from March 2016 and beyond are accepted for review.; one letter of recommendation from a guidance counselor or teacher; an essay; and the application fee.
 Transfer students must submit official transcripts from all colleges and universities previously attended; one letter of recommendation; an essay; and the application fee.

 Does the university require a minimum SAT/ACT score for admission?

 The University has a Test Optional Policy.
 Students with a minimum 3.30 (weighted or unweighted)academic grade point average are not required to submit standardized test scores.
 Applicants with a cumulative grade point average below 3.30 (weighted or unweighted) must submit standardized test scores.
 Admission is selective and competitive and only the strongest candidates will be offered admission.
 Please note: Only students who submit standardized test scores are considered for merit based scholarships.
 Only SAT scores from March 2016 and beyond are accepted for review.

 Are interviews, references, or essays required for admission?

-One letter of recommendation and an essay (refer to admission requirements for specific topic) are required.
-An interview may be required at the discretion of the Director of Admission.
+One letter of recommendation and an essay are required.
+Additionally, students must submit a photograph that best represents you and provide a 140 character tweet length description about how the photo relates to you.
+An interview may be required at the discretion of the Dean of Admission.

 Must a prescribed curriculum be completed in high school?